Altair1618/Tubes2_SouseiEnjoyer/README.md

 the opacity of the path indicates how often the path accessed by the algorithm/program (kobo)

 ## Troubleshooting
-1. If the build failed because of duplicate assembly code, remove all obj folder in `src/Driver` and `src` then rebuild using the build instructions command
+1. If the build failed because of duplicate assembly code, remove all obj folder in `src/Driver` then rebuild using the build instructions command
 2. If the build failed and said "Please restore and try again", run the following command
 ```
 dotnet restore src/src.csproj